 By 2005, functional academics was introduced into the curriculum of children with learning difficulties in Seelampur, due to their diverse and unmet learning needs.
 The teachers at CARENIDHI, drawn from within the team of community workers and guided by consultants, have introduced functional academics into the core curriculum, based on the syllabus of the Sarvashiksha Abhiyan (Classes 1 to 3).
 Some of the children faced problems getting mainstreamed into local schools (despite the facilitatory efforts of networking with MCD schools in the neigbourhood), and required additional support from us.

-Functional academics has been extended to our new vocational training programmes, covering a wider range of activities, and is integral to the teaching of pre-vocational skills.
+Functional academics has been extended now to our new vocational training programmes, covering a wider range of activities, and is integral to the teaching of pre-vocational skills.

 To start with, we started the zardosi classes, selecting a young woman from Seelampur as a trainer, whose family business was zardosi work on garments.
-She was also a member of the community survey team and, therefore, sensitive to the special needs of the children and the families.
-The zardosi classes soon became so popular that it became the first major inclusive programme of CARENIDHI in Seelampur.
-Currently, under the able guidance of Neelam, a student from the first batch, we have bright young teenaged girls enthusiastically learning zardosi and working with girls who have disabilities in communication, hearing and mild motor impairments and learning difficulties.
+She was also a member of the community survey team and, therefore, sensitive to the special needs of the children and their families.
+The zardosi training soon became so popular that it became the first major inclusive programme of CARENIDHI in Seelampur.
+We added tailoring classes in 2016.
+The beneficiaries of this skill building project are self-employed adults today.